Mindfulness for Menopause: A Practical Guide

 Brain fogSingle-tasking and mindful transitionsFinish one action before starting the next, even if it is small.

-For people who feel symptoms as pain, pressure, or body alarm, our guide to mindfulness for chronic pain covers similar “notice and return” skills.
+For people who experience symptoms as pain, pressure, tingling fingers, or a body-alarm feeling, our guide to mindfulness for chronic pain covers related skills for noticing sensations and coming back to a steady anchor.

 Mindfulness for Menopause Tips for Hot Flashes